 What should I expect after surgery (recovery, etc.)?
 As with anything, recovery time is very individualized.
 Recovery from a revision typically takes longer than an initial replacement, so we encourage patients to be mentally prepared for that.
 Rehabilitation is also more aggressive.
 Physical therapy will begin within 24 hours of the surgery, and may continue up to 3 months depending on how it progresses.
 The stakes are higher now to be very diligent about doing the proper exercises to maintain mobility and flexibility.
 Regaining motion is crucial.
 Crutches or a walker will be used in the beginning of the rehabilitation period and will progress to a cane or no assisted device.
 Some patients choose to convalesce at home, while others go to rehab facilities.

 If you have had a total knee replacement and are experiencing some of the symptoms mentioned in this article, we encourage you to see an orthopaedic specialist.
 You may be able to address the problem with non-surgical care.
 If non-surgical options have not worked for you, your physician may recommend you have a revision due to pain, discomfort, stiffness or instability due to a prosthesis problem.
 Modern techniques and surgical equipment have helped increase success rates of total joint revision procedures.

 John D. Burrow, DO is a Joint Revision and Reconstruction Fellow who practices at Orthopaedic & Spine Center in Newport News, VA.
-To learn more about Dr. Burrow or OSC, go to www.osc-ortho.com or call us for an appointment at 757-596-1900.
+To make an appointment with Dr. Burrow or OSC, go call us for an appointment at 757-596-1900.